Rukmini-Meda/Fl-Apps/README.md

 # Fl-Apps

-This includes all the apps I made as part of learning Flutter.
+This includes all the apps I made using Flutter.

 ### MathGenius